ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

 [pushed a commit](/docs/appflow/quickstart/push) to the Dashboard, we'll walk through the process of deploying a live update to a device.

 ## Overview
-The Ionic Deploy feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy [Channel](/docs/appflow/deploy/channels) Destination.
+The Live Update feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy [Channel](/docs/appflow/deploy/channels) Destination.

 When a Deploy build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.